simonmichael/hledger_site/Home.md

 Welcome to the hledger wiki!
-Please edit, improve and use this wiki freely.

-Here are the User Cookbook and Dev Zone, complementing the main hledger docs on hledger.org.
+This complements the main hledger website and the reference manuals on [hledger.org](http://hledger.org) with additional docs:

+- the User Cookbook - how-tos, tutorials, examples, notes..
+- the Dev Zone - developer notes, contributor guide..

-You can find all content in the sidebar to the right.
+You can find all content via the sidebar to the right.
 <div align=center>
 <img width=200 height=200 src="https://www.pdclipart.org/albums/Arrows_and_Pointers/arrow02_1.png">
 </div>

 ### Editing help

+Please edit, improve and use the wiki freely.

 - [Github wikis help](https://help.github.com/categories/wiki)
 - edit by web, or by git clone/local edit/git push (editing requires a github account)